Trip Details

 • Lukla Airport and its serene surrounding

-• Magnificent walk via lush rhododendron and other alpine vegetations
+• Magnificent walk via lush rhododendron and other alpine vegetation

-• Sagarmatha National Park, the park located at the highest elevation of the world and also a UNESCO World Heritage site and its unique and endangered species of flora and fauna
+• Sagarmatha National Park, the park located at the highest elevation in the world and is also a UNESCO World Heritage site its unique and endangered species of flora and fauna

 • Namche Bazar, its traditional Tibetan market, Sherpa Cultural Museum